CHAPTER ONE

 Her voice cut clean through the quiet.

-He jerked, then turned, eyes flashing with irritation that curled into a slow, amused grin when he saw her.
+He jerked, then turned.
+Irritation flashed in his eyes before curling into a slow, amused grin when he saw her.

 “Who the hell are you supposed to be?”

 The girl’s chest rose in shallow, uneven breaths.
 A cheap bracelet lay snapped beside her wrist, plastic beads scattered like little teeth.
-Alive.
-Barely.
+Alive, but barely.

 Harper didn’t bother mirroring his smile.
 She was too tired for theatrics.

-The way he said it, lazy, unimpressed made something cold slide through her.
+The way he said it, lazy and unimpressed, sent something cold sliding through her.

 “Enforcement,” Harper said.
 “Congratulations.
-You’ve met the part of your night that goes bad.”
+You have met the part of your night that goes badly.”

 He snorted.
 “They send you in that cute little outfit and expect me to be scared?
 You’re just a girl.”